lambdaclass/concrete/ROADMAP.md

     evidence classes are allowed, and why automation did not close it.
     Diagnostics should point to the already-generated artifact or next action instead of introducing another parallel proof surface.
+14a.
+Add **LLM-guided proof synthesis, kernel-verified** as a first-class
+    proof-authoring workflow, not as prose-only AI help.
+Command shape:
+    `concrete prove --synthesize <module.fn>` (or an equivalent subcommand) runs a closed loop: Concrete emits exact obligations; an LLM proposes loop invariants, helper lemmas, or Lean proof scripts; Lean's kernel / kernel-backed decision procedures check the artifact; failed attempts are minimized and fed back into the next attempt; and only replayed kernel-checked artifacts may upgrade evidence.
+LLM output is never evidence by itself.
+Reports must record model/tool identity, attempt count, generated assumptions, rejected assumptions, introduced trusted boundaries, final evidence class, replay command, and whether the final artifact works without the LLM.
+Design target:
+    `docs/PROOF_SYNTHESIS.md`.

+    Gates: synthesize a loop invariant for a small loop proof; synthesize a missing helper lemma; repair a stale proof after source drift; reject a plausible but false proof; reject any attempt that introduces a new assumption, trusted fact, extern/Unsafe dependency, or solver-trusted fact without policy approval; and produce a replay bundle that verifies without the LLM or network.
+Add red-team fixtures where the agent proposes a proof of the wrong theorem, a vacuous spec, an unapproved assumption, and a proof script that typechecks only after weakening the claim.

+    Agent discoverability is part of the feature, not documentation garnish.
+    The installed binary must expose a machine-readable feature/command catalog (for example `concrete agent features --json` or `concrete help --json`) that tells LLM tools which proof commands exist, what artifacts they emit, what evidence classes mean, which replay command validates a result, and which actions are forbidden without policy approval.
+The same facts should be reachable through any later MCP server, but the CLI/JSON catalog is the source of truth so agents can discover the workflow without reading the repository docs.
 15. Add proof-result caching once proof artifacts and fingerprints are stable.
     Cache key: toolchain version, source fingerprint, spec/proof link, obligation id, ProofKit version, backend engine version, and policy mode.